 How much EHR costs and how to set your budget

-Yet despite the demonstrated importance of EHRs in modern healthcare practice, a great deal of uncertainty exists as to how to properly understand the financial case for EHRs, or how to build an accurate and workable budget for system selection.
+Therefore, selecting and implementing an EHR system within budget has become a priority for many practices.
+Despite the demonstrated importance of EHRs in modern healthcare practice, a great deal of uncertainty exists as to how to properly understand the financial case for EHRs, or how to build an accurate and workable budget for system selection.

 This guide will address issues related to EHR cost and constructing an EHR budget particularly: